Chicken nesting boxes round out your backyard chicken coop and make collecting eggs easier.

 - Privacy and darkness - A nesting box that is dark and enclosed gives your hens privacy to lay their eggs.
 It discourages other hens from hanging out or entering the box.

-- Roomy design - A hen should be able to easily walk into and turn around in a nesting box.
+- Roomy design - A hen should easily walk into and turn around in a nesting box.
 If a box is too narrow, hens may step on and break their eggs.
 Leghorns will do well in a box that measures 12"x12"x14".
 Larger, heavier breeds will need a larger box measuring 14"x14"x12".
 Bantams can use a smaller box just 10"x12"x10".

 Lisa Steele of Fresh Eggs Daily recommends using at least one nesting box for every three to four hens in your flock.
 Be ready, since the hens will ultimately find a favorite box that they'll all want to use, but be sure to give them enough boxes so that they're not overcrowded and have the option to use a different box if they choose.

-Nesting Box Options
+Nesting Box Ideas

 Nest Box Care